dmlambea/linux-cougar-500k-drv/README.md

 # A note to users/maintainers/volunteers

 This is my very first implementation of anything related to linux kernel code, so please be patient.
-I don't know well the USB low-level protocol so I cannot provide any support apart from a very basic support.
-Feel free to contact me if you believe I can help you, but don't expect any solution: I will try my best.
+Feel free to contact me if you believe I can help you, but don't expect too much: I will try my best.

-If you want to enhance/improve this code and you don't have a keyboard to test, I can send you data, keycodes or any information you might need.